NASAWorldWind/NASAWorldWind.github.io/content/web/tutorials/picking.md

 ## Picking

-Picking is performed by the World Window.
+Picking is performed by the WorldWindow.
 There are four flavors of picking:

 - Normal picking returns the visible object or terrain at a specified pick point.
 See PlacemarksAndPicking.js for an example.
 - Deep picking returns all objects at a specified pick point.
 See DeepPicking.js for an example.